WT-Kripesh/Plagiarism-checker/README.md

-# Online-Classroom
-This is a clone of the google Classroom.
+This is a plagiarism detector web app based on cosine similarity.
+Developed by:
+Avahan Tamrahkar
+Javed Ansari
+Kripesh Nihure